ireneontheway/ireneontheway.github.io/src/TC_Paper/DQTI/TC_Paper_DQTI_task_orientation.md

 >
 > - Provide only a necessary amount of conceptual information in task topics
 >
-> 4.Focus on real tasks, not product functions
+> 4. Focus on real tasks, not product functions
 >
-> 5.Use headings that reveal the tasks
+> 5. Use headings that reveal the tasks
 >
-> 6.Divide tasks into discrete subtasks
+> 6. Divide tasks into discrete subtasks
 >
-> 7.Provide clear, step-by-step instructions
+> 7. Provide clear, step-by-step instructions
 >
 > - Make each step a clear action for users to take.
 >